Kudaes/Blueslide-Scan/README.md

 `python blueslide.py --site .com --ext php --inurl ?id= 3`

 ## Looking for .com URLs with "price" parameter and the word "product" in the title (retrieving 2 Google result pages). ##
-`python blueslide.py --site .com --intitle products --inurl ?price= 2`
+`python blueslide.py --site .com --intitle product --inurl ?price= 2`

 It is recommended not to perform high number or searches in a short time to avoid Google's reCaptcha mechanism.